St John Ambulance Cymru: History

-The organisation covers many major events across Wales including the National Eisteddfod of Wales, IAAF Cardiff World Half Marathon, Principality Stadium events, Liberty Stadium events, Ironman Wales as well as smaller and charitable events such as fetes and local fairs.
+The organisation covers major events across Wales including the National Eisteddfod, the Cardiff Half Marathon, Principality Stadium events, Liberty Stadium events, Ironman Wales as well as smaller and charitable events such as fetes and local fairs.

+Workplace training

+St John Ambulance Cymru also teaches training courses at its training centres across Wales.
+It offers courses across first aid, health & safety, and mental health.
+In the UK, St John Ambulance it is recognised by the Health and Safety Executive to provide first aid training in accordance with the Health and Safety (First Aid) Regulations 1981.
+Proceeds from the training help to fund the organisations charity work.

 Structure

 St John Ambulance Cymru is organised into seven county regions: